toancong/activity/readme.md

 ## Contribute

 PR are welcome.
-Please open an issue first and submit with a good commit messages.
+Please open an issue first and submit PR with a good commit message.
 Thanks

 ### Dev